rahafoundation/raha-mobile-app/README.md

 ## Running the app...

-### ...on an iPhone emulator:
+### ...on an iPhone simulator:

-Run `yarn start:ios`, and it an iPhone emulator running the code should start.
+Run `yarn start:ios`, and it an iPhone simulator running the code should start.

 ### ... on physical devices: